Furious patriots: China's diplomatic makeover backfires | ExBulletin

 Furious patriots: China’s diplomatic makeover backfires

-For over a year, they have stoked outrage against the West, but as Chinese “wolf warrior” diplomats are asked to calm their fury, they face an unexpected source of opposition: the nationalists. at their home.
+For more than a year, they have stoked outrage against the West, but as Chinese wolf warrior diplomats are urged to ease the fury, they face an unexpected source of opposition: the nationalists at home.

-Under fire from criticism in recent years on issues ranging from human rights violations to responsibility for the Covid-19 pandemic, Beijing has unleashed a new breed of diplomats who have come to be known as “wolf warriors.” – a popular term for belligerent nationalism inspired by a Chinese blockbuster movie.
+Under fire from criticism in recent years on issues ranging from human rights violations to responsibility for the Covid-19 pandemic, Beijing has unleashed a new breed of diplomats who have come to be known as Wolf Warriors, a popular term for bellicose nationalism inspired by a Chinese blockbuster movie.

 Foreign Ministry spokespersons and officials abroad have adopted a shrill and indignant tone to speak out loudly for the Communist-ruled country and even promote conspiracy theories or openly insult their foreign counterparts.

-But in a sort of about-face, President Xi Jinping this month urged key political leaders to help cultivate a “reliable, admirable and respectable” international image in an effort to improve China’s soft power.
+But in a sort of about-face, President Xi Jinping this month urged key political leaders to help cultivate a reliable, admirable and respectable international image in a bid to improve China’s soft power.

 For some analysts, the comments signaled a growing realization that years of stoked nationalism at home have left Beijing with little room for more complex diplomatic maneuvers.

-While the change shows a “wider awareness at the top of the party that China’s recent diplomatic strategy … has not been well received abroad, including among potential allies,” said Florian Schneider, director of the Leiden Asia Center in the Netherlands, the new approach requires a delicate balance.
+As the change shows a wider awareness at the top of the party that China’s recent diplomatic strategy has not been well received abroad, including among potential allies, said Florian Schneider, director of the Leiden Asia Center in the Netherlands, the new approach requires a delicate balance. act.

-Policymakers and intellectuals calling for more subtle messages have faced a nationalist retreat – leaving them torn between their national and international audiences.
+Civil servants and intellectuals calling for more subtle messages have faced a nationalist retreat, leaving them torn between their national and international audiences.

-In June, “patriotic” Weibo influencers turned on prominent Chinese intellectuals who participated in a Japanese government-sponsored study exchange program, calling them “traitors” for accepting money.
-Japanese and wrote positively about the country.
+In June, patriotic Weibo influencers turned on prominent Chinese intellectuals who participated in a Japanese government-sponsored study exchange program, calling them traitors for accepting Japanese money and writing positively. over the country.

-Beijing ultimately stepped in, calling the program a way to “build trust and deepen friendship” – in stark contrast to Weibo users who called one writer an “unfriendly Japanese hound.”
+Beijing eventually stepped in, calling the program a way to build trust and deepen friendship, in stark contrast to Weibo users who called a writer a Japanese hound who deserves sympathy.

 The online campaign against the swap program coincided with a visit by US senators to the democratic island of Taiwan to donate coronavirus vaccines, to which the Foreign Office issued an unusually soft rebuke that prompted contempt for nationalist trolls on the Internet.

-Beijing has often encouraged nationalism when appropriate, including online campaigns that erupted this year to boycott foreign clothing brands that have made claims about avoiding cotton from Xinjiang in China, due to allegations of forced labor.
+Beijing has often encouraged nationalism when appropriate, including online campaigns that erupted this year for boycotts of foreign clothing brands that have made claims about avoiding cotton from Chinese Xinjiang, due to allegations of forced labor.

-But even some of China’s most outspoken apologists have admitted that toned down rhetoric would better suit the country’s claimed great power status.
+But even some of China’s most vehement apologists have admitted that toned down rhetoric would be better suited to the great power status the country claims.

-Hu Xijin, editor of the nationalist tabloid Global Times, wrote last month that the government’s social media accounts should “carry the banner of humanitarianism” after a Weibo account operated by the Communist Party published an mocking comparison between a Chinese rocket launch and the cremation of Covid -19 victims in India.
+Hu Xijin, editor of the nationalist tabloid Global Times, wrote last month that government social media accounts should fly the banner of humanitarianism after a Weibo account run by the Communist Party published a mocking comparison between a Chinese rocket launch and the cremation of Covid-19 victims in India.

 A change of tone is not the same as a change of approach.